-ownCloud is a web suite that provides a cloud storage over the network, data can be uploaded via web browser or using software client.
-Data will be stored on the server and can be downloaded or access any time with browser or desktop client or smart phone app.
+ownCloud is a web suite that provides cloud storage over the network.
+Data will be stored on the server and can be downloaded or accessed anytime with a browser or desktop client or smartphone app.

 The following are the list of features available on ownCloud.